-A period of work prior to taking on a LLM may also be more appealing for those who are unable to afford the LLM fees right away.
-A year or two working might give you a degree of financial stability, allowing you to save up enough to pay to for the LLM without having to consider a loan.
+A period of work prior to taking on an LLM may also be more appealing for those who are unable to afford the LLM fees right away.
+A year or two working might give you a degree of financial stability, allowing you to save up enough to pay for the LLM without having to consider a loan.

 The restful gap year…

-For students who have undertaken a three or four year degree, a gap year between an undergrad and an LLM might be just what is needed before you undertake another hectic workload.
+For students who have undertaken a three-or-four-year degree, a gap year between an undergrad and an LLM might be just what is needed before you undertake another hectic workload.